 Read more on the Department of Defence website.

-DET is responsible for programs that help Australians access education and training.
+The Department of Education is responsible for programs that help Australians access education and training.
 These include affordable early child care and childhood education.
-DET are also responsible for school education, higher education, vocational education and training, international education and research.
+The Department of Education is also responsible for school education, higher education, vocational education and training, international education and research.

-Read more on the Department of Education and Training website.
+Read more on the Department of Education website.